subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Part (b) of the figure shows a technique called Adaptive Layer Norm (AdaLN) for doing conditioining.
 It replaces the standard way of estimating the layer norm parameters $(\gamma,\beta)$ by a modified technique in which they are computed by using a regression on the conditioning vectors.

 ### Some Example of World Models

-The class of models that are closest to our description of world models, is called autoregressive video generation.
-We say how EBMs can be used to generate images in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
-We associated the state of a netowrk of interacting nodes with an energy level, and the process of image generation was that of finding an equilibrium state for this network at which the energy is at a minimum.
-The diffusion based image generation was then associated of arriving at a minimum energy value, through a gradual process which is similar to the similated annealing algorithm.
-The probability distribution $E(x_1,...,x_N)$ for a network state $x(_1,...,x_N)$ is given by the Boltzmann distribution

-$$ p(x_1,...,x_N) = {e^{-E(x_1,...,x_N)\over Z}}  $$

-If this methodology can be extended to compute the conditional distribution $p(x_1,...,x_N|y_1,...,y_N)$ then this provides a straighforward way to generate a sequence of images (i.e. a video) by conditioning on already generated images.
-Furthermore conditioning on anothaer variable $a$ leads to $p(x_1,...,x_N|y_1,...,y_N, a)$ leads to the model for perception and action that were discussed in the previous section.
-We will look at a few models that have been proposed to do this.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat81.png)